zjs81/MeshCore/README.md

 ## ⚡ Key Features

-* Multi-Hop Packet Routing – Devices can forward messages across multiple nodes, extending range beyond a single radio's reach.
-MeshCore supports up to a configurable number of hops to balance network efficiency and prevent excessive traffic.
+* Multi-Hop Packet Routing
+  * Devices can forward messages across multiple nodes, extending range beyond a single radio's reach.
+  * Supports up to a configurable number of hops to balance network efficiency and prevent excessive traffic.
+  * Nodes use fixed roles where "Companion" nodes are not repeating messages at all to prevent adverse routing paths from being used.
 * Supports LoRa Radios – Works with Heltec, RAK Wireless, and other LoRa-based hardware.
 * Decentralized & Resilient – No central server or internet required; the network is self-healing.
 * Low Power Consumption – Ideal for battery-powered or solar-powered devices.